olleolleolle/fast-tcpn/README.md

      result << { process: token1, cpu: cpu5 }

+To get more then one token to fire a transition, you can put array of tokens as value in the mapping passed to the `result` like this:

+     result << { process: [ token1, token2 ], cpu: cpu5 }

-In current implementation of the tool, only the first passed value will be used and the block will not be subsequently evaluated.
+In current implementation of the tool, only the first mapping passed to the `result` will be used and the sentry block will not be subsequently evaluated.
+It is however better to implement it as iteration over all possible valid bindings for possible future uses.

 Example model with one transition that is supposed to match process tokens with correct CPUs, pass process names to `done`